pow-auth/pow/README.md

   web_mailer_module: MyAppWeb
 ```

-The generated view files contains the subject lines for the emails.
+The generated view files contain the subject lines for the emails.

 ## Configuration

-Pow is build to be modular, and easy to configure.
-The configuration is passed to method calls, and plug options and they will take priority over any environment configuration.
+Pow is built to be modular, and easy to configure.
+The configuration is passed to method calls as well as plug options, and they will take priority over any environment configuration.
 It's ideal in case you got an umbrella app with multiple separate user domains.

 The easiest way to use Pow with Phoenix is to use a `:otp_app` in method calls and set the app environment configuration.
 It will keep a persistent fallback configuration that you configure in one place.